czapek1337/linux-mlibc/README.md

 - `xbstrap install -u --all` to build everything, which currently is just the cross toolchain, mlibc and bash

 To test it you can chroot into the `system-root` directory under the system root directory you created.
-Make sure to also mount all stuff like /dev, /proc and so on.
+Make sure to also mount all stuff like /dev, /proc, /sys and so on.

-# Currently missing stuff

-A lot of stuff.
-My current goal is implement enough mlibc stuff to be able to run bash :^)

-- ttyname
-- dup
-- ioctl
-- setpgid
-- tcgetattr
-- pselect